What is a Sales Pipeline? 7 Stages & Why You Must Track It

 “At Hubspot we are spoiled.
 Especially in 2012 we were very spoiled.
 I asked for leads and the marketing Gods just provided.
 There were literally tens of thousands of leads for us to call because our marketing team relentlessly created high-quality content to attract visitors to our site and convert them into leads.”

-- Do we have a large enough list of qualified prospects?
+So if your team is not having a large sales pipeline, you need to take a closer look at the Marketing team or ramp up cold prospecting done by your SDRs. - Do we have a large enough list of qualified prospects?
 If your pipeline of qualified prospects is not high enough, it means your SDRs are not making enough sales calls using the Marketing Qualified Leads pipeline to further gather prospect interest about their current buying cycle.

 - What is the maximum quantifiable total sale my SDR can do this month? (can he meet his target?)
-If you add up this number across all SDRs – will you meet your target?
+If you add up this number across all SDRs, will you meet your target?
 When a company sets up an incentive program for their SDR team, they want them to hit those targets and drive company growth.
 But if those targets were pulled out of thin air with vanity numbers, then they will not be able to hit those targets and will be demoralized.

 - What are the largest deal sizes